george0st/qgate-sln-mlrun/docs/mysql.md

 ## 4. Install these python packages

- - SQLAlchemy based on MLRun extas see `pip install mlrun[sqlalchemy]`
+ - SQLAlchemy based on MLRun extras see `pip install mlrun[sqlalchemy]`
    - it required `sqlalchemy~=1.4`
  - Dialect pymysql
    - it required `pymysql~=1.1`